nu-nlp/evaluating-summarizers/README.md

 * `--training_dataset`: The dataset which a method could be "trained" against.
 Will almost always be set to the same dataset as `--evaluation_dataset`
 * `--summarizer`: The summarization model.
 Values currently supported: `LexRank`, `TextRank`, `Random`, `Lead`, `Occams`
 * `--target_length`: The number of tokens the summarizer should aim to generate for each summary.
-* `--summarizations-dir`: The directory path for the summarization output csv files.
+* `--summarizations_dir`: The directory path for the summarization output csv files.
 Default argument is `evaluation/generated_summaries`
 * `--debug`: Include this boolean flag to limit the dataset to the first 5 documents.
 This will keep the summarization short and help you iterate quicker when developing.

 ## 3. Run Evaluation Scripts on any Summarizer Output *(pre-neural and neural)*